Call for symposia and workshops for the ECCB2018

-Proposals for the sessions must be submitted on the Peerage of Science abstract portal (submit.peerageofscience.org/conference/ECCB_2018) by 08 August 2017.
-They will be reviewed by the ECCB2018 Scientific Committee on the basis of the criteria listed below, with final decisions to be made by 15 September 2017.
+Proposals for the sessions must be submitted on the Peerage of Science abstract portal (submit.peerageofscience.org/conference/ECCB_2018) by 8th of September 2017.
+They will be reviewed by the ECCB2018 Scientific Committee on the basis of the criteria listed below, with final decisions to be made by 1st of October, 2017.

 We encourage creativity in planning the sessions, and we will give preference to proposals that bring together participants from diverse backgrounds and expertise, and to proposals that demonstrate opportunities for audience engagement and dialogue.
 Moreover, rather than seeking only likeminded professionals to your session, we encourage you to facilitate dialogue among different views on your topic.

 Symposia (2 hours in duration).
 Symposia will consist of 8 talks.
 The time allocation to each talk must be 15 minutes (12 minutes for presentation and 3 minutes for questions).